-No Churn Cranberry Ice Cream ~ this easy seasonal no churn homemade ice cream is a refreshing option for holiday pies and takes à la mode to a whole new level!
+No churn cranberry ice cream is a refreshing option for holiday pies and takes à la mode to a whole new level!

 I used sugar and a little lemon juice to bring out the flavor of the cranberries.
-The sugar and cream reduce the bitterness of the berries, and the resulting flavor is mildly tart and fruity.
+The sugar and cream reduce the tang of the berries, and the resulting flavor is mildly tart and fruity.

 - Put the cranberries, sugar, and 1/4 cup water in a saucepan and combine well.
 Heat to a full boil, stirring often, and then let bubble away for about 8-10 minutes until the cranberries have burst and the mixture is thick.
 Stir in the lemon juice.